dotnet/docs/docs/csharp/roslyn-sdk/get-started/semantic-analysis.md

 [!code-csharp[Find the namespace symbol for the first using](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/SemanticQuickStart/Program.cs#5 "Find the namespace symbol for the first using")]

-The preceding code shows how to obtain a <xref:Microsoft.CodeAnalysis.SemanticModel> object for our HelloWorld <xref:Microsoft.CodeAnalysis.SyntaxTree>.
+The preceding code shows how to obtain a <xref:Microsoft.CodeAnalysis.SemanticModel> object for your HelloWorld <xref:Microsoft.CodeAnalysis.SyntaxTree>.
 Once the model is obtained, the name in the first `using` directive is bound to retrieve a <xref:Microsoft.CodeAnalysis.SymbolInfo?displayProperty=nameWithType> for the `System` namespace.
-The preceding code also illustrates how you use the **syntax model** to find the structure of the code and the **semantic model** to understand its meaning.
+The preceding code also illustrates that you use the **syntax model** to find the structure of the code; you use the **semantic model** to understand its meaning.
 The **syntax model** finds the string `System` in the using statement.
 The **semantic model** has all the information about the types defined in the `System` namespace.

-From the <xref:Microsoft.CodeAnalysis.SymbolInfo?displayProperty=nameWithType> object you can obtain the the <xref:Microsoft.CodeAnalysis.ISymbol?displayProperty=nameWithType> using the <xref:Microsoft.CodeAnalysis.SymbolInfo.Symbol?displayProperty=nameWithType> property.
+From the <xref:Microsoft.CodeAnalysis.SymbolInfo?displayProperty=nameWithType> object you can obtain the <xref:Microsoft.CodeAnalysis.ISymbol?displayProperty=nameWithType> using the <xref:Microsoft.CodeAnalysis.SymbolInfo.Symbol?displayProperty=nameWithType> property.
 This property returns the symbol this expression refers to.
-For expressions which don't refer to anything (such as numeric literals) this property will be `null`.
+For expressions that don't refer to anything (such as numeric literals) this property is `null`.
 When the <xref:Microsoft.CodeAnalysis.SymbolInfo.Symbol?displayProperty=nameWithType> is not null, the <xref:Microsoft.CodeAnalysis.ISymbol.Kind?displayProperty=nameWithType> denotes the type of the symbol.
 In this example, the <xref:Microsoft.CodeAnalysis.ISymbol.Kind?displayProperty=nameWithType> property is a <xref:Microsoft.CodeAnalysis.SymbolKind.Namespace?displayProperty=nameWithType>.
-Add the following code to your `Main` method to retrieve the symbol for the `System` namespace and then display all the child namespaces that are declared in the `System` namespace:
+Add the following code to your `Main` method.
+It retrieves the symbol for the `System` namespace and then displays all the child namespaces declared in the `System` namespace:

 [!code-csharp[Display all the child namespaces](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/SemanticQuickStart/Program.cs#6 "Display all the child namespaces from this compilation")]